 St Luke and St Philip’s is a very caring school and staff pride themselves on making sure our children feel happy, safe and able to achieve.

-Nurture groups, social skills activities and friendship groups can be provided for children who find it difficult to socialise.
+We follow the My Happy Minds programme as a whole school, where the chidlren learn about how the brain works and how to keep the mind healthy.
+Parents also have access to an app with linked activities for at home.
+Nurture groups, social skills activities and friendship groups are be provided for children who find it difficult to socialise.
 The Senior Leaders support children at lunchtime who may be having difficulties socialising or find a busy playground a challenging environment.
 Our year 6 children are buddies with our Reception children and support them throughout the year.

 Our Pupil Wellbeing Lead liaises closely with parents and carers to support any additional needs outside of school that we can help with.
 All staff are First Aid trained, with several members of staff having completed the Paediatric First Aid training.